-After studying Civil Engineering at the University of Edinburgh for two years, I was ready to see how the knowledge I’d learnt transferred into the real world of engineering.
-Waterman was a great starting point for my career and I am grateful to have secured a six-week internship within the Structures and Infrastructure & Environment departments.
+After studying civil engineering at the University of Edinburgh for two years, I was ready to see how the knowledge I’d learnt transferred into the real world of engineering.
+Waterman was a great starting point for my career and I am grateful to have secured a six-week internship within two of their departments.

 At university you often find yourself being taught a lot of theories and formulas, tutorials seem to be number crunching, and you find it hard to see how it all relates to ‘real life’ scenarios.
 Luckily the design modules I study create a great opportunity to experiment with what I’ve learnt, but working at Waterman has provided me with valuable experience and a head start amongst my fellow classmates.

 As this was my first experience in an office environment, it has also given me an impression of what working in London is like – I now understand the true meaning of ‘rush hour’ after experiencing the jostled queues to get onto a tube!

 My time within structures helped me experience the thought process when addressing design problems as I witnessed ideas being suggested, disregarded and explored.
 Seeing the process in which this happens is currently helping me with a module at university, and has expanded my skills where I had limited experience beforehand – such as designing steel beams and pile caps using Eurocodes.
 Learning and experimenting with software I hadn’t used before was challenging but rewarding because it puts the importance of the calculation tutorials at university into perspective.